 Work Rules! – Laszlo Bock (John Murray Publishers)

-It’s hard to think of a company which better embodies the concept of establishing and delivering ambitious goals than Google.
+It’s hard to think of a company that better embodies the concept of establishing and delivering ambitious goals than Google.
 It’s fitting, too, that Google owed something to Measure What Matters author John Doerr for their success; Doerr invested $12 million in the company when it was a small start-up in Silicon Valley.

-Laszlo Bock worked as Google’s Senior Vice President of People Operations during a period when the company transformed into an economic powerhouse which dwarfs many countries, and his book Work Rules! offers readers a comprehensive overview of the management practices which helped them achieve their goals.
+Laszlo Bock worked as Google’s Senior Vice President of People Operations during a period when the company transformed into an economic powerhouse that dwarfs many countries, and his book Work Rules! offers readers a comprehensive overview of the management practices which helped them achieve their goals.